relaybox/presence/README.md

-# Presence - RelayBox Presence Management Service
+# Presence - RelayBox Presence Service

 The presence service is one of four core services that keep the core database up to date with the latest data broadcast by the [uWS](https://github.com/relaybox/uws) Realtime Service.